GLab/glab.github.io/manuals/user/element/device/repy.md

 ### Images
 The Repy scripts of the device can be uploaded and downloaded as [images](../image).
 A quick sanity check will be performed before the upload.

-To learn more about the creation of Repy script, consult the [advanced user's manual](/manuals/dev).
+To learn more about the creation of Repy scripts, consult the [advanced user's manual](/manuals/dev).

 ### Executable Archives
-There is no support for executable archives for Repy devices.
+Executable archives are not supported in Repy devices.

 ## <a name="config"></a> Configuration Window